A postmature infant is an infant born after 42 wk gestation.

 Postmature infants are alert and appear mature but have a decreased amount of soft-tissue mass, particularly subcutaneous fat.
 The skin may hang loosely on the extremities and is often dry and peeling.
 The fingernails and toenails are long.
 The nails and umbilical cord may be stained with meconium passed in utero.

-Diagnosis is by clinical appearance (see Fig. 1: Approach to the Care of Normal Infants and Children: Assessment of gestational age—new Ballard score.) and estimated date of delivery.
+Diagnosis is by clinical appearance (Fig. 1: Assessment of gestational age—new Ballard score.) and estimated date of delivery.

 Prognosis and treatment depend on complications.
 Neonates with meconium aspiration may have chronic respiratory insufficiency and secondary pulmonary hypertension if untreated; surfactant replacement therapy is frequently helpful.

-Last full review/revision March 2007 by James W. Kendig, MD
+Last full review/revision January 2015 by James W. Kendig, MD; Ursula Nawab, MD